fivethreeo/cmsplugin-blog/docs/index.rst

             python manage.py syncdb --all
             python manage.py migrate --fake

-    4. If you are interested in multilangual blog, add ``cmsplugin_blog.middleware.MultilingualBlogEntriesMiddleware`` to ``settings.MIDDLEWARE_CLASSES``

-    5. Put a template adapted to your site in ``templates/cmsplugin_blog/cmsplugin_blog_base.html``.

-        Blocks in default templates are 'left-col' and 'right-col'.

-    6. Create a page in the cms and in 'Application' in the 'Advanced settings' section of the admin select 'Blog Apphook'
+    5. Create a page in the cms and in 'Application' in the 'Advanced settings' section of the admin select 'Blog Apphook'

         Do this for each language you want to show posts in.